lynnlangit/aws-for-bioinformatics/7_CONTRIBUTING.md

     - Text here...(quick service description)
 ...
 - **How to do this**
-    - Text here...(step-by-step instructions using the GCP console)
+    - Text here...(step-by-step instructions using the AWS console)
 - **How to verify you've done it**
     - Text here...(what to review to verify that you've been able to use the service )
 ...